 - A suggestion that this type of lighter adds harmful gases to cannabis buds

-Like we said in the beginning we don’t guarantee you that the hemp wick ads a certain flavour and aroma when used, nor will we guarantee you that the hemp wick is healthier to use.
+Like we said in the beginning, we don’t guarantee you that the hemp wick ads a particular flavour and aroma when used, nor will we assure you that the hemp wick is healthier to use.
 However, all the signs are pointing to it.

-On the other hand, the ease of use, accessibility and cheapness of the butane lighter can’t be overlooked either.
+On the other hand, the butane lighter’s ease of use, accessibility, and cheapness can’t be overlooked either.